 NIHR leaders recognised in Queen’s New Year Honours List

-Leading scientists at the National Institute for Health Research (NIHR) have been recognised in the Queen’s New Year Honours List for outstanding contributions to health and social care.
+Leading scientists at the NIHR have been recognised in the Queen’s New Year Honours List for outstanding contributions to health and social care.

 The Director of NIHR Applied Research Collaborations (ARC) East Midlands, Professor Kamlesh Khunti, has been awarded a CBE for services to Health, and the Director of the NIHR School for Social Care Research (SSCR), Professor Martin Knapp, received a CBE for services for Social Care Research.